-A sensor fault is signalled by extending the range of the 4-20mA signal.
-When the current is below 3,6 mA or above 21 mA this is interpreted as a sensor fault.
+Namur NE43 specifies a sensor fault is signaled by extending the range of the 4-20mA signal.
+When the loop current is below 3,6 mA or above 21 mA this is interpreted as a sensor fault.
 In order to avoid false alarms, the signal shall be present for at least 4 seconds before it is interpreted as sensor fault.

 Advantage of Namur NE43